Wildfires take Maui by surprise, burning through a historic town and killing at least 6 people

 Officials said 271 structures were damaged or destroyed and dozens of people injured.
 They feared the death toll could rise.

-As Kawaakoa and his family fled, a senior center erupted in flames.
+As Kawaakoa and Yasso fled, a senior center erupted in flames.
 They called 911, but don’t know if the people got out.
 Fire alarms blared.
 As they drove away Tuesday afternoon, downed utility poles and fleeing cars slowed their progress.

 “We barely made it out in time,” Kawaakoa said at an evacuation shelter on Wednesday, still unsure if anything was left of their apartment.